-As shown in Fig.~\ref{fig4exp}, the results of the experiments are in good agreement with theoretical and numerical results.
-In addition, it is worth noting that the SW theory has a particularly obvious advantages when dealing with many-body systems, i.e., the very little computational cost in dealing large scale systems.

-So far, since the restrict of fidelity and qubit number of quantum computer, only those experiments of the model with very small size are currently possible.
-However, recent work shows the more and more controllable qubits in quantum circuit~\cite{MGong2021}.
-Since the approach here has generality, it can be foreseen that with well-developed technology of quantum computers in the future (for example, quantum computing with thousands of qubits and automatic error correction), we will be able to handle more and more interesting dynamical issue in large scale many-body systems.
-Once the programmable quantum chip can achieve results that match SW theory's predictions in large scale many-body FM systems, one will have good reason to believe that it can work well in other many-body systems.
-In other words, SW method can be served as a checker of large-scale FM systems, so as to provide more evidence for the realization of quantum supremacy.

-{\textit{Conclusion.--}}The transport behaviour holds the key to understanding of many-body effect, black hole physics and quantum computation.
-In this letter, we investigate the dynamics and information spread in the FM $J_1$-$J_2$ Heisenberg model.
-The results reveal that nnn coupling accelerate the quantum walk of the system.
-Furthermore, we find OTOCs and butterfly velocities are good for describing the propagation properties of the system.
-While the nnn interaction will not interrupt the quantum walks' mechanism, it does not only change the structure of density distribution but also accelerate the transport fronts.
-Finally, we design and implement a digital quantum simulation on the IBM cloud quantum computer to test the theoretical and numerical results, which are all in good agreemence.
+Fig.~\ref{fig2ex}(c) shows the magnon dynamic evolution behavior obtained via four different methods (analytical solution of ASSD theory, exact diagonalization method, IBM simulator and real IBM quantum processor).
+The results obtained by all these methods are in consistence, i.e., the system exhibits the feature of QW.
+It is worth noting that the analytical solution calculated by SW stands out as the ideal choice, for it can predict the dynamic evolution behavior of large-scale magnetic models at a lower computational cost of classical computers.

+Since the analytical solution given here has universality, it can be used as a ``standard" to measure the performance and fidelity of large-scale quantum chips in the future.
+Currently, since quantum computers are limited in fidelity and number of qubits, only small-scale models can be simulated.
+Recent experiments with quantum circuits, however, have shown more and more controllable qubits~\cite{MGong2021,YWu2021}.
+In the future, with the increase of the number of qubits and the advent of error-correcting qubits, more phenomena of many-body dynamics can be studied using the method presented in this paper.\\